quora/pyanalyze/README.md

 In addition to the standard Python type system, pyanalyze supports a number of non-standard extensions:

 - Callable literals: you can declare a parameter as `Literal[some_function]` and it will accept any callable assignable to `some_function`.
 Pyanalyze also supports Literals of various other types in addition to those supported by [PEP 586](https://www.python.org/dev/peps/pep-0586/).
+- `pyanalyze.extensions.AsynqCallable` is a variant of `Callable` that applies to `asynq` functions.
 - `pyanalyze.extensions.ParameterTypeGuard` is a generalization of PEP 649's `TypeGuard` that allows guards on any parameter to a function.
 To use it, return `Annotated[bool, ParameterTypeGuard["arg", SomeType]]`.
 - `pyanalyze.extensions.HasAttrGuard` is a similar mechanism that allows indicating that an object has a particular attribute.
 To use it, return `Annotated[bool, HasAttrGuard["arg", "attribute", SomeType]]`.